nspcc-dev/neo-bench/README.md

        build     Build all images
-       config    Generate configurations for single-node and four-nodes networks from templates dump      Generate `dump.acc` for the 4-node network gen       Generate `dump.txs` (run it before any benchmarks) help      Show this help prompt
+       config    Generate configurations for single-node and four-nodes networks from templates gen       Generate `dump.txs` (run it before any benchmarks) help      Show this help prompt
-       prepare   Generate transactions, dump and nodes configurations for four-nodes network pull      Pull images from registry
+       prepare   Generate transactions and nodes configurations for four-nodes network pull      Pull images from registry
        push      Push all images to registry
        start     Runs benchmark for all default single-node and four-nodes C# and Go networks.
 Use `make start.<option>` to run tests separately